OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 In this post, we look at how Octopus complements your build server of choice and completes your development pipeline.

-## Build servers specialize in continuous integration.
-Octopus specializes in continuous deployment
+## Build servers provide continuous integration, Octopus provides continuous deployment

 We talk a lot about CI/CD on this blog.
 Though ‘CI’ and ‘CD’ combine to make a catchy acronym and share the belief that repetition gives confidence, they’re separate concepts.

 CI exists mostly to serve developers.
-It's about automating the tasks that used to slow them down, such as compiling, building, and testing code.
-These are the same functions build servers excel at, so it’s no accident that many in DevOps now refer to build servers as ‘CI platforms’.
+It's about automating tasks that used to slow them down, such as compiling, building, and testing code.
+These are the same functions build servers excel at, so it’s no accident that many in DevOps refer to build servers as ‘CI platforms’.

-CD processes, then, usually touch many teams as a release works its way through a pipeline’s environments.
+CD processes usually touch many teams as a release works its way through a pipeline’s environments.
 And where CD fundamentally differs to CI is the need for manual intervention at several stages.

-Let’s look at how Octopus can help with managing those manual actions.
+Let’s look at how Octopus helps with managing those manual actions.

 ### Build human interactions into your deployment process